Fundamental Aspects of Perimeter Security Barriers

 • Blast or high-pressure resistance

-• Concrete foundation excavated into existing earth
+• Concrete foundations, augered or excavated into existing earth

 • Opportunity for installation on specialty surfaces such as water, rock, ice or other surfaces

-• Barbed wire
+• Barbed Wire

-• Razor coil or razor ribbon
+• Razor Coil or Razor Ribbon

-• Climb resistant spinners
+• Climb Resistant Spinners

-• Spikes (both stationery and moveable)
+• Spikes (Both stationary and moveable)

 • Signage

-Platform for lighting is a physical security system that uses lighting to identify and monitor areas of interest.
-It can be used to detect intruders, monitor movement and provide illumination in dark areas.
-Platforms for lighting can include motion-activated lights, CCTV cameras and other lighting technology.
+Lighting/illumination: Perimeter security barriers can be a platform for lighting or illumination to help identify and monitor areas of interest.
+This can be used to detect intruders, monitor movement, and provide illumination in dark areas.
+Platforms for lighting can include motion-activated lights, CCTV cameras, and other lighting technology.

-Platform for cameras is a physical security system that consists of a combination of hardware and software components that allow for the installation and management of cameras for the purpose of monitoring and recording activity in a given area.
-This system typically includes a network of cameras, a recording device, a viewing station and a software platform for managing the cameras and recording the
+Cameras: Perimeter security barriers can be a platform for cameras that consists of a combination of hardware and software components installed for the purpose of monitoring and recording activity in a given area.
+This system typically includes a network of cameras, a recording device, a viewing station, and a software platform for managing the cameras and recording the footage.

-Visual privacy is a physical security measure that prevents individuals from being observed or recorded without their permission.
-It is achieved by using physical barriers such as walls, fences or curtains to block the view of people or cameras.
+Visual Privacy is a physical security measure that prevents individuals from being observed or recorded without their permission.
+It is achieved by using physical barriers such as walls, fences, or curtains to block the view of people or cameras.
+Visual privacy also includes the use of security cameras and other surveillance technology to ensure that only authorized personnel have access to sensitive areas.

 Conclusion

-Although this guide was written as a primer and knowledge base for perimeter security and is not presented as an official standard, SIA encourages and welcomes proposals to advance related initiatives for perimeter security barriers.
+Although this guide was written as a primer and knowledge base for perimeter security barriers and is not presented as an official standard, SIA encourages and welcomes proposals to advance related initiatives for perimeter security barriers.

 More information on how to participate in and propose standards activities can be found here.